manoharreddyporeddy/software-development-and-jobs/README.md

 -----------------------------------------------
 # CAP
 	Consistency		- Every read receives the most recent write or an error Availability		- Every request receives a (non-error) response – without guarantee that it contains the most recent write Partition tolerance	- The system continues to operate despite an arbitrary number of messages being dropped (or delayed) by the network between nodes

+Looks, like P can have either A or C. And, AC is possible, not P.

 # ACID
 	Atomicity	- each transaction be "all or nothing"